lukehefson/surfing/UK/Shoreham & surrounding/README.md

 - Generally ~1ft bigger than [Shoreham Beach Green](#shoreham-beach-green) or [Lancing](#lancing)
 - The harbour can provide a bit of shelter from westerly winds between up to 30mph
 - If wind is <20mph the [hot pipe](#hot-pipe) is ususally prefereable because of parking
-- Parking is quite inconvenient
+- Parking is quite inconvenient as it's a 10min walk from Carats carpark

 ## Soldiers
 - Harbour wall break
 - Wind: Ususally protected from the wall – even in 50mph winds!
 - Tide: Generally, the lower the tide the better.
 Low spring tides even better.
-Even when it's big, getting near mid (2.5) will be too high
+Even when it's big, getting near mid (2.5m) will be too high
 - Shelter from the harbour means it only works in big storm conditions. "+4ft" on Magic Seaweed
 - South-westerly wind is best, west is ok, southerly through to east is unsurfable
 - Weird wave.
 Long, but often just straight down the wall towards the beach. _Sometimes_ it can wall up with decent section further into the harbour